swiftlang/swift-evolution/proposals/nnnn-actors.md

 When a given declaration (the "overriding declaration") overrides another declaration (the "overridden" declaration), the actor isolation of the two declarations is compared.
 The override is well-formed if:

 * the overriding and overridden declarations are isolated to the same actor, or
-* the declarations are both `async`, or
+* the declarations are both `async`.
-* the overriding declaration is non-isolated.

-In the absence of an explicitly-specified actor-isolation modifier (i.e, `nonisolated`), the overriding declaration will inherit the actor isolation of the overridden declaration.

 #### Protocol conformance

 When a given declaration (the "witness") satisfies a protocol requirement (the "requirement"), the protocol requirement can be satisfied by the witness if:

 * The requirement is `async`, or
-* the requirement and witness are both actor-isolated to the same parameter,
+* the requirement and witness are both actor-isolated.
-* the witness is non-isolated.

 An actor can satisfy an asynchronous requirement because any uses of the requirement are asynchronous, and can therefore suspend until the actor is available to execute them.
 Note that an actor can satisfy and asynchronous requirement with a synchronous one, in which case the normal notion of asynchronously accessing a synchronous declaration on an actor applies.
 For example: